Ephesians 4:1 (CSB)

 Those who live according to the flesh set their minds on the things of the flesh; but those who live according to the Spirit set their minds on the things of the Spirit.
 Romans 8:5 (BSB)

-When physical vision is healthy and in good working condition, we have a span of sight that extends outside the direct line of our view.
+When physical sight is in perfect working condition, we have 20/20 vision and a span of sight that extends outside the direct line of our view.
 We can see things in an arc, sweeping to the left and right of the direction we are looking.
 This is called peripheral vision or seeing things on the periphery.
-Peripheral sight, however, is not as clear or pointed as central sight.
-Things seen in the exterior of our direct view are visible but vague in a way that’s hard to describe but easy to understand once experienced.
-In short, peripheral vision lacks the clarity and focus of our direct vision.
+Peripheral sight, however, is not as clear or pointed as our central sight.
+Things seen in the exterior of our direct view are visible but vaguer in a way that’s hard to describe but easy to understand once experienced.
+In short, peripheral vision lacks the clarity and focus of our direct straight forward vision.
 It’s not the main thing we see; it’s on the sideline.

 Heroes of Scripture, both First and Second Testaments were hardly perfect people, but they had one redeeming quality in common.
 They genuinely sought after God maintaining their focus on Him.
 It is easy to get swallowed up in the cares of our lives in this world.
-Without being aware we can neglect our spiritual wellbeing for the natural satisfactions of life.
+Without being aware we can neglect our spiritual wellbeing for the natural satisfactions of this life.
 In a culture that promotes self-satisfaction as the number one goal it’s easy to lose sight of the eternal consequence of living guided primarily by the flesh.
-The best intentioned born again believer can be led down a wrong path that sometimes may look like a good thing, even seem like a thing God called you to do but is not.
-Yes, in this fallen environment, temptation nips at the heels of those in the family of faith.
-The world, the flesh and the devil can derail us off track in our spiritual journeys.
+The best-intentioned born-again believer can be led down a wrong path that sometimes may seem like a good thing, even like a thing God called you to do but is not.
+Yes, in this fallen environment, temptation can nip at the heels of those in the family of faith.
+The world, the flesh and the devil can derail us in our spiritual journeys.
 That is why we have to keep our eyes on Christ Jesus and our senses tuned to the Holy spirit.
 The Power of God is able to keep us from falling but we have to be focused with our eyes fixed on the Spiritual weapons we are scripturally urged to use.
-The Word of God is key in helping us maintain and improve our spiritual vision while keeping our faith the number one priority.
+The Word of God is key in helping us maintain and improve our spiritual vision and making our faith the number one priority.

 I am always onboard with improving my Christian character; believe me, there is a whole lot of room for improvement.
 It seems to me when it comes to walking worthy, we never reach our destiny but hopefully are continually moving toward it.
 Until we leave this life there will always be areas where we fall short of True Christlikeness.
 Mankind cannot achieve perfection in and of ourselves—we are just not able.
-That is why Christ Jesus, Who is Perfection, had to come sacrifice Himself for us.
-Understanding this helps me not stress out about my missteps and just repent, ask forgiveness and for Divine help to do better.
-Yet, even when I falter, my spiritual acuity has developed sharp enough so I can catch myself in error much quicker.
+That is why Christ Jesus, Who is Perfection, had to come sacrifice Himself on our behalf.
+Understanding this helps me not stress out too much about my missteps and just repent, ask forgiveness and for Divine help to do better.
+Yet, even when I falter, my spiritual acuity has developed sharply enough so I can catch myself in error much quicker.
 It’s a growing process as my relationship with God becomes more and more my motivating core.
-That, my friends is what it’s all about—putting Almighty God as the main thing not in my peripheral view but right up front and center.
-When I put my faith first and always, it makes me more humble and extremely thankful for the Redeeming Sacrifice of Christ Jesus.
+That, my friends is what it’s all about—putting God as the main thing not in my peripheral view but right up front and center, having spiritually clear and focused vision.
+When I put my faith first it keeps me humble and extremely thankful for the Redeeming Sacrifice of Christ Jesus.
+That to me is a component of walking worthy.

 Jesus said unto him, “‘Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.
 This is the first and great commandment.
 And the second is like unto it: ‘Thou shalt love thy neighbor as thyself.’
 On these two commandments hang all the Law and the Prophets.”
 Matthew 22:37-40 (KJ21)